schmidtwmark/qnd/presentations/day5.md

 # Expectations

 - If we're working hard...
-  - We can have more time on Thursday
+  - We can have some time tomorrow
 - If we're not...
-  - It will be due tomorrow
+  - It will be due today

 ---